harp-lab/Assemblage/assemblage/README.md

 3. Initialize the Database
 ```
-# Run cli.py and wipe the database, it will clean the database and create tables
+# Run cli.py and follow the intructions, it will create tables and setup other configs
 pip3 install -r requirements.txt
 python3 cli.py
 ```

-4. Run `docker-compose` to start up the services (Optional, cli.py can boot after initialization)
+4. Use `start.sh` or `stop.sh` to start up the services if needed
 ```
-docker-compose up -d
+sh start.sh
+sh stop.sh
 ```

 5. Boot CLI